puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-access-old-edge.md

 The procedures in this article apply to systems that have been updated with the latest security updates, up to and including November 2019.
 When the next version of Microsoft Edge is installed, the old version will be hidden.
 All  attempts to launch the old version will  redirect the user to the newly installed version Microsoft Edge.

+## Before you begin

-Before using the detailed instructions in this article, consider the following steps to enable a side-by-side experience:
+Before using the detailed instructions in this article, consider the following 2 steps to enable a side-by-side browser experience.
+These steps will let your users run the current version of Microsoft Edge and the next version of Microsoft Edge (Beta channel) side-by-side.

 1. Prevent the automatic install of the next version of Microsoft Edge by Windows Update.
 For more information, see [Windows Update: FAQ](https://support.microsoft.com/help/12373/windows-update-faq)
 2. Install the [Beta channel](https://www.microsoftedgeinsider.com) of the next version of Microsoft Edge.

    > [!NOTE]
-   > These steps will let your users run the current version of Microsoft Edge and the Microsoft Edge Beta channel side-by-side and with less complexity and management than  what is described in the following sections.
+   > This side-by-side solution is less complex and requires less management that the detailed solution described in this article.

 ## How operating system (OS) changes are triggered